sarahyurick/dsc-crash-course/README.md

 If you try the GET function again, it should return your "Buy groceries" item.

 Lastly, let's test the delete function.
-Make a new request, change the method to **DELETE**, use the same URL as the other two but add `/1` so you have `http://localhost:8080/todolist/1`.
+Make a new request, change the method to **DELETE**, and use the same URL as the other two but add `/1` so you have `http://localhost:8080/todolist/1`.

 Hit send.
-Then, go back to the get method and send again.
+Then, go back to the `GET` request and send again.
 It should return an empty array.

 Great!
 Now we can add items, retrieve, and delete them from our database all via the REST API.
-There's one more HTTP method we should implement, PUT, which we would use for updating an item, given its ID.
+There's one more HTTP method we should implement, `PUT`, which would be used for updating an item, given its ID.
 But we'll leave that up to you.
+You could also try making an endpoint for adding items in bulk, or retriving an item by its id.